Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/fungible-tokens/smart-contract.rst

 In the ``contact_mint`` function below see the following changes accordingly.
 First, the parameters are read as a form of JSON.
 See the ``MintParams`` struct for the details of the parameters.
 In the first ``if`` clause, it first checks if the token exists in the state.
 If not, meaning you are going to mint this token for the first time, you will set the maximum supply by calling the ``set_max_supply()`` function.
 The max_supply value is in the ``TokenParam`` struct as the second item.

 If the ``mint()`` function is not called for the first time, then you need to check the conditions.
 Therefore, you need to ``get_token_supply()`` and ``get_circulating_supply()``.
 Here you have to make sure of two conditions: first, you need to check that the circulating supply is already less than or equal to the maximum supply; and then when you add the new token amount to be minted to the existing amount, meaning the circulating supply, this should be less than or equal to the maximum supply.
-The following two ensure statements check these conditions are sufficient before calling the state’s ``mint()`` function.
+The following two ``ensure`` statements check that these conditions are sufficient before calling the state’s ``mint()`` function.

 .. code-block:: rust